pranav-pradeesh/pranav-pradeesh/README.md

 I'm a +2 student from Kerala finishing school this year.
 I got into coding a couple of years ago and since then I've been building projects across IoT, web, and backend — mostly by figuring things out as I go.

 Most of my projects started because I wanted to understand how something works.
+I build mostly through vibe coding — using AI tools to move fast, figure things out, and ship things I couldn't have built alone yet.
 Some are finished, some are still being figured out.
 I'm looking for an internship where I can actually contribute and learn properly from people who've been doing this longer than me.

 ---